-Source: American Community Survey 5-Year Estimates 2009, 2019 Calculated using the 2010 U.S. Census Population and ACS 2009 Industry Data
+Source: American Community Survey 5-Year Estimates 2009, 2019

 Long before the first European colonists arrived on the land now known as the Eastern Shore of Virginia, the Accawmacke, part of the larger Powhatan confederacy, lived there subsisting on diets based around food availability in five culturally defined seasons.
 European colonists arriving on the Eastern Shore were some of the earliest in North America.
 The courthouse records in Northampton County, the oldest continuous courthouse records in the Country dating back to 1632, document not only court proceedings, but many aspects of life throughout the time of recorded history of the Shore.
 The courthouse records in Accomack County date to 1663.
 In Northampton County, records are stored in a climate-controlled room to protect them from deterioration.
 Accomack County does not have this protection for their records.